SS2proteome/DIA-MS2pep/README.md

 # DIA-MS2pep

-DIA-MS2pep is a library-free tool of Data-Independent Acquisiton (DIA) data analysis, enabling to identify directly from DIA data without a pre-built spectral library.
+DIA-MS2pep is a spectrum-centric tool of Data-Independent Acquisiton (DIA) data analysis, and can identify directly from DIA data without a pre-built spectral library.
 DIA-MS2pep can also identify the peptides with a putative modification.
-DIA-MS2pep is an open source tool, and is compatible to Linux system users.
+DIA-MS2pep is an open source tool, compatible to Linux system users.
 For Windows system users, the setup of a Unix environment (Cygwin) is required (The installation process is automated and not complicated).
-DIA-MS2pep require Perl programming language (versions 5.26), including the Perl modules including *Math*, *MIME*, *Statistics*.
+DIA-MS2pep require Perl programming language (versions 5.26), including the Perl modules including *Math*, *MIME*, *Statistics* and *Parallel::ForkManager*.

 ## External tools:
 1. Msconvert (ProteoWizard, Version 3.0.9974)